Damien2417/SubnauticaBZMultiplayerMod/README.md

 -"Directory.Build.props" at the root of the mod, replace the path by your subnautica path.

--ip address to host the server in config.json file(server and client side)
+-ip address to host the server in config.json file

 -fix dependencies path